Want to be rewarded for paying your bills? Use your frequent flyer membership to earn points when you pay.

 Earn Velocity Frequent Flyer points on energy

-Earn Velocity Frequent Flyer points on utilities
+Earn Velocity Frequent Flyer points on insurance

 You can also earn points through switching your other bill providers to a partner of the Velocity Frequent Flyer program.
 Opportunities to earn points include: